eth-act/zkevm-book/src/trees/external/problemsaddressed.md

 ### How zkEVMs help

 By offloading heavy computation to provers, zkEVMs reduce validator requirements to lightweight proof checking.
-Even a modest device—some researchers suggest a **Raspberry Pi Pico 2** (\~\$10)—could verify proofs.
+Even a modest device—some researchers suggest a **Raspberry Pi**—could verify proofs.
 By drastically lowering the hardware cost barrier, zkEVMs preserve a broad validator set alongside existing requirements (e.g., 32 ETH stake), ensuring that no single group dominates consensus.

 ## Finality Delays and Missed Slots